White Lady: Thailand

-In Thailand, there is a story of teenagers going into a deserted house in Thawi Watthana, a suburb in Bangkok to look for ghosts and afterwards died from accidents.
-In each case, witnesses claim to have seen a mysterious long-haired woman in a white dress.
-A medium claimed that this was a vengeful spirit named "Dao" or "Deuan".
+Although the image of a white lady is not traditionally part of Thai ghost lore, a story appeared on local TV that claimed several unnamed teenagers "died in separate, unexplained accidents" after passing by a house in Bangkok's Thawi Watthana district, unnamed "witnesses" reported seeing a woman in white at the scene, and "a psychic' later claimed a vengeful spirit named "Dao" or "Deuan" was responsible.

 United Kingdom

 England

 Thirteen tales within England also suggest that the White Lady may be a victim of murder or suicide who died before she could tell anyone the location of some hidden treasure.
-Around 2019, the castle of Blenkinsopp in Northumberland was occupied by a family.
+In the early 1900's, the castle of Blenkinsopp in Northumberland was occupied by a family.
 One night the parents woke to their boy screaming, "The White Lady!"
 By the time they arrived at his bedside, she had vanished.
 However, the boy reported that the lady had been angry and tried to take him away after he refused to accompany her to a box of gold buried in the vaults below.
 She could not rest while it was there.
 The same events took place the following three nights.
 When the child began sleeping with his parents, the White Lady no longer disturbed him, but he never again traveled through the castle alone for fear of her.

 The White Lady (also known as the "Running Lady") of Beeford, East Yorkshire resides on the "Beeford Straight," a stretch of road between Beeford and Brandesburton.
 Motorists have reported her apparition running across the Beeford Straight toward the junction of North Frodingham.
 Anecdotal tales also report a motorcyclist picking up a female hitchhiker on the same stretch of road.
 A few miles later, the motorcyclist, upon turning around, noticed the passenger had vanished.
 In one instance, a car crashed into a tree, killing 6 people.
 It is rumored to be the white lady's curse.

 In another story, a White Lady is seen retracing her steps; she was said to have jumped off the Portchester Castle while trying to retrieve her fallen child.
 Her spirit is said to haunt the castle.